EtchReach/EtchReach-Ahma/CameraWebServerExpress/README.md

 # Express Camera Web Server

-This folder conatins the code for an `express` server that mocks the ESP32 camera API.
+This folder contains the code for an `express` server that mocks the ESP32 camera API.
 It returns an image from the `images` folder when the `/capture` endpoint is called.

 ## Setup